Please note that Tapas no longer supports Internet Explorer.

 “My cards!”

 I frantically checked my card case, and seeing all the proper cards lined up, I breathed a sigh of relief.
-At the same time, I started feeling embarrassed, as if I'd been entertaining paranoid delusions.
+At the same time, I started feeling embarrassed, like I’d been imagining things.

 “Hey, Brian.
 Is drink spiking really that common?”